 A penalty charge notice (PCN) is issued by the council’s CEOs when it is believed a vehicle is parked in contravention of parking or waiting restrictions.
 A PCN requires payment of a penalty charge, but does not result in a criminal record or points on a driving licence.

 Please refer to the attachment below for details of the council’s policy on civil parking enforcement.

 What to do if you get a penalty charge notice

 For information on how to pay, or how to appeal against a PCN, take a look at the page on Penalty Charge Notices.
 If your appeal is rejected by the council a further appeal may be made to the Traffic Penalty Tribunal, an independent arbitration service.
 There is no charge for appealing to the Adjudication Service.

 The council is a member of the Parking and Traffic Regulations Outside London (PATROL) Adjudication Joint Committee.
 The Joint Committee publishes an Annual Statement of Accounts which is subject to External Audit.

 Annual parking report

 The Department for Transport guidance issued under the Traffic Management Act 2004 requires that enforcement authorities produce an annual report on their parking enforcement activities.
-The annual reports for 2010/11 and 2011/12 can be downloaded below.
+The annual reports shown below can be downloaded.